 Gross profit is defined as “the profit a company makes after deducting the costs associated with making and selling its products, or the costs associated with providing its services.”

 You can easily calculate your gross profit percentage by dividing your gross profit amount by your sales.
-This percentage should give you the answer to the question above (when multiplied by your revenue amount).
+This percentage should give you the answer to the question just above when multiplied by your revenue per year.

-If you are interested, after calculating your own gross profit percentage, you can easily benchmark that gross profit percentage against other businesses in your industry using the financials of public companies or by using online resources.
+If you are interested, after calculating your own gross profit margin percentage, you can easily benchmark that percentage against other businesses in your industry using the financials of public companies or by using online resources.

 The third question we are looking to answer is: “If my employee generates this amount of profit for the company each year, how much is left after we subtract his or her cost of employment?”

-Your annual cost of this new employee should include your annual compensation to the individual (including expected overtime) plus the full burden of payroll taxes, workers’ compensation insurance, bonuses and benefits.
-This cost generally represents an approximate 30% to 50% additional cost on top of the individual’s compensation.
+Your annual employee expense should include compensation for the individual (including expected overtime) plus the full burden of payroll taxes, workers’ compensation insurance, bonuses and benefits.
+This expense generally represents approximately 15% to 40% additional cost on top of the individual’s compensation.

-The fourth question we are determining is: “If we know how much profit is left after each year (including the cost of employment), how many years should we expect this person to be employed by our company (and, therefore, for us to generate this profit stream)?”
+The fourth question we are determining is: “If we know how much profit is left at the end of the year (including annual employee expenses), how many years should we expect this person to be employed by your company (and, therefore, for how long can you generate this profit stream)?”

-Average years tenure is the number of years your quality employees are likely to stay with your company.
-If you have a sense of historical averages for your company or this division, use that number.
-The Bureau of Labor Statistics provides a national tenure average (as of 2016) of 4.2 years (Source).
+Average tenure is the number of years your quality employees are likely to stay with your company.
+If you have a sense of historical averages for your business or this division, use that number.
+The Bureau of Labor Statistics provides a national tenure average (as of 2018) of 4.2 years (Source).

-The fifth question we are exploring is: “If we know the total profit generated by our employee over his or her tenure, how much initial cost is there in capital expenses to get this new employee into that position?”
+The fifth question we are exploring is: “If we know the total profit generated by our employee over his or her tenure, how much initial cost is there to get this new employee into that position?”

-One-time capital costs for the new employee include personal protection equipment, tools and/or any additional equipment that is required to get the new employee set-up to do his or her job.
-You could also include any one-time training or certification costs in this category as well.
+One-time capital costs for the new employee include initial training, certification costs, personal protection equipment, tools and/or any additional equipment that is required to get the new employee set-up to do his or her job.

 New Hire Value Formula:

-(((Additional Revenue Per New Employee x Gross Profit Percentage) – Annual Cost of New Employee) x Average Years Tenure for Employees At The Company) – One-Time Capital Costs of New Employee = New Hire Value
+(((Annual Revenue Per New Employee x Annual Gross Profit Margin) – Annual Employee Expense) x Average Tenure At Your Company) – One-Time Training & Equipment Costs = New Hire Value

 Or using the abbreviations above: